Top 15 Networking Interview Questions & Answers You Should refer before the Interview

 2. Lessens the need for additional globally routable address space for internal hosts

-3. Increases network security by hiding company’s internal IP addresses
+3. Increases network security by hiding the company’s internal IP addresses

-13) Explain session layer with a real time example.
+13) Explain the session layer with a real time example.

-Session layer is the one which is responsible for making up and ending a connection when a session is created.
-For example, in messenger like Google Talk a session is created every time when we open a new window for the chat.
+The session layer is the one which is responsible for making up and ending a connection when a session is created.
+For example, in messenger like Google Talk, a session is created every time when we open a new window for the chat.
 In this case, the session layer creates the connection to the Google server and removes the connection when it is not needed.

 14) How is Corruption of data prevented?